 Several people have suggested I encourage others to make their own Deal With It lists.
 I am totally on board with this idea!
 It is honestly the most liberating feeling, even if you don’t make it public.

-For those of us who have felt silenced by the outspoken herd, by our families, by our culture, by our coworkers, by our congregations, or by our peers, there is something incredibly empowering about laying out your whole self candidly for all the world to see.
+For those of us who have felt silenced by our culture, by our families, by our coworkers, by our congregations, or by our peers, there is something incredibly empowering about laying out your whole self candidly for all the world to see.
 It’s sort of like publicly outing yourself as a whole, thinking, feeling human being, when for whatever reason you haven’t felt that way before.

 If this is you, I’ll tell you how to write your own Deal With It list.
 But first…